Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Most illustrations of the monster show it as a snake or whale with a long, thick body.

-Imagine, Jörmungandr also has poison!
+Just imagine, Jormungandr also has poison!
 It would seem that its size alone is enough to easily deal with anyone.

-Jörmungandr is the most dangerous and huge sea monster, which has no equal.
+Jormungandr is the most dangerous and huge sea monster, which has no equal.

 24. Ghoul